 The best time to grow tomatoes in India is from Mar-May.

-As Tomato plants are sun loving plant, so when you start with sowing seeds in March or April, they get big enough to be transplanted outside in full sun just at the right time when there is lot of sun available.
+As Tomato plants are sun-loving plants, so when you start with sowing seeds in March or April, they get big enough to be transplanted outside in the full sun just at the right time when there is a lot of sun available.

 Tomato plant cannot handle cold weather and thus cannot grow during winter season.
 So never grow tomato near winter season.